Rare Gastroenterology News

 Q87.8

 The following summary is from Orphanet, a European reference portal for information on rare diseases and orphan drugs.
-Orpha Number: 3186 Definition Holoprosencephaly-radial heart renal anomalies syndrome is characterised by holoprosencephaly, predominantly radial limb deficiency (absent thumbs, phocomelia), heart defects, kidney malformations and absence of gallbladder.
-Epidemiology It has been described in two families (with…
+Orpha Number: 2674 Definition Cyprus facial-neuromusculoskeletal syndrome is an exceedingly rare, genetic malformation syndrome characterized by a striking facial appearance, variable skeletal deformities, and neurological defects.
+Epidemiology The syndrome has been described in a single Greek Cypriot…

 Read More »